Santa Claus will personally thank you if you decide to leave him a Christmas sprinkle cookie or two. Don’t forget the milk!

-- Preheat the oven to 400°F. Line two baking sheets with parchment paper.
+- Preheat oven to 400°F. Line 2 baking sheets with parchment paper.
 Set aside.

-- In a medium bowl, whisk together the flour, cornstarch, and baking soda.
-Set aside.2 ½ cups all-purpose flour, 2 teaspoons cornstarch, 1 teaspoon baking soda
+- In a medium bowl, whisk the flour, cornstarch, and baking soda together.
+Set aside.2½ cups all-purpose flour, 2 teaspoons cornstarch, 1 teaspoon baking soda

 - Slowly pour the dry ingredients into the wet ingredients and mix just until combined.

 - Scoop and roll about 1 heaping tablespoon of cookie dough into balls, slightly flattening the balls.

 - Pour the sprinkles onto a plate.
 Roll/press each cookie dough ball into the sprinkles, making sure to completely coat the cookie dough.1½ cups Christmas sprinkles

 - Place the cookie dough onto the prepared baking sheet, leaving about 2 inches between each cookie.